14 Jan OUTBIKE – GULF 2 GULF

-First Aid: Comprehensive first-aid kits will be on vehicles.
-We carry plenty of sunscreen and personal insect repellants.
+First Aid: Comprehensive first-aid kits will be on all vehicles.
+We carry plenty of sunscreen and personal insect repellant.

 Traffic: The full ride does 2200 kms along remote highways including around 700 kms on remote dirt roads.
 As it is mostly in Outback SA and Queensland, none of the roads are too busy however care needs to be taken, especially with single lane bitumen, dust clouds, passing trucks and road trains.
 We recommend riding with a mirror and being prepared to pull over if a large vehicle is likely to pass closely or create serious dust (eg if it also faces oncoming traffic – or on sections where you are on narrow road).

 How busy are the roads?
 Traffic volumes per day, total in both directions approx (using recent annual estimates divided by 365):

 Birdsville to Bedourie on the Eyre Development Road 30

 Bedourie to Mt Isa on the Diamantina Development Road 45

 Mt Isa to Cloncurry on the Barkly Hwy 600.
 FOR 2022 WE HAVE SCHEDULED THIS STAGE ON A SUNDAY TO LESSEN THE NUMBER OF MINING TRUCKS AND GIVE THE OPTION OF TRAVELLING ON THE INLANDER TRAIN.